Plato

 Plato’s Severed Lovers: Alkibiades and Sokrates

 The Symposium’s tale of Alkibiades and Sokrates and its historical implications—of war and philosophy, of a shattered imperial democracy and a god-like leader driven out for supposed impiety and assassinated in exile, as well as a trial and execution of a philosopher for impiety and dissent—is dramatic in its own right.
-Read more
+But its large and continuing public significance is only understandable in the context of some unexpected debates about Plato …… Read more

 Der Begriff τέχνη bei Plato